How to Form an LLC in Ohio

 Registered Agents in Ohio

-• Be available across business hours to receive legal service
+• Be available during normal business hours to accept service of process

-• Transmit all received mail and notices fast enough to preserve the LLC's response time
+• Pass documents along fast enough to protect the LLC's response deadlines

 For just $99 per year, our agent plan covers Ohio.
 We're the address shown to the public; yours stays out of sight.